-Locked in the Cellar Creations consists of 2 FX artists with a passion to provide quality effects at affordable prices.
-We only take on one film project at a time, so that we can dedicate our full attention and resources to your needs (as we all know that creating good FX can be very labour intensive).
+We at Locked in the Cellar Creations have a passion to make quality effects accessible for anyone.
 As experienced artists, we have a knack for finding the balance between your dreams and your budget, working with professional or alternative (aka. cheaper!) materials as needed.

-Naturally, I went to film school, graduating with honors and with ambitions of becoming a big director (you fool!)
+Naturally, I went to film school, graduating with honours and with ambitions of becoming a big director (you fool!)
 While learning about film and TV production, I kept expanding my skills as an FX make-up artist.
 My fellow students knew where to find me whenever they needed something gross or gory.
-Working for years in post production, many of my friends and co-workers were independent filmmakers, and I was the one they turned to for props and effects solutions to fit their (often microscopic) budgets, and they still call me whenever they are in need of make-up or props.”
+Working for years in post production, many of my friends and co-workers were independent filmmakers, and I was the one they turned to for props and effects solutions to fit their (often microscopic) budgets.
+They still call me whenever they are in need of make-up or props.”

 “I spent most of my life in The Netherlands, where I was born and raised.
 Halloween isn’t very big there, but I’ve always been fascinated by it.

 When I moved to Canada in 2012 to be with Brian, I was immediately immersed in the horror and Halloween subculture, and creating props and prosthetics.
 I’ve always been an artist, so the switch was easy – it was just another specialization.
 Instead of canvasses, I now work on people.
-Instead of fabricating lamp shades, I now fabricate severed limbs.
+Instead of painting murals, I now paint severed limbs.

 Having not grown up a horror-fan (shock!) often gives me a clean perspective, uninfluenced by typical horror cliches.
 That combined with Brian’s extensive horror knowledge, gives us a unique approach to each project.”